ajitkoti/papertrail/content/post/mica-paper-notes.md

 circular log for storage and a lossy hash table for indexing.
 I called this implementation [Formica](https://en.wikipedia.org/wiki/Formica_(plastic)), as it feels kind of cheap :)

-I'm going to make Formica public as soon as I've cleaned it up, so watch this space.
+Formica is [available on Github](https://github.com/henryr/key-value-datastructures/tree/master/formica).
+It might be interesting to look at to help with the paper, but don't even think about using it as the basis for anything important!

-I also wrote two comparison implementations:
+Formica also contains two other in-memory key-value stores for comparison:

-* `std::map` uses a... `std::map` as a non-lossy index into a Formica's circular log.
+* `StdMapStore` uses a... `std::map` as a non-lossy index into a Formica's circular log.
-* `Chained Lossy Hash` is a chained hash table that stores the data directly in the chain nodes.
+* `ChainedLossyHashStore` is a chained hash table that stores the data directly in the chain nodes.
 It is lossy because the chain lengths are fixed, and when a node needs to be evicted, the end of the chain is removed (new entries are inserted at the front).

   {{< figure src="/formica_benchmark_workload.png" caption="Throughput for MICA's small-key test" >}}
   {{< figure src="/formica_benchmark_key_sizes.png" caption="Throughput for various key sizes" >}}